sObjects in Salesforce

 When the regular sObjects are insufficient to meet specific business demands, custom sObjects are used.
 Salesforce customers have the ability to construct custom sObjects—sObjects made specifically for storing data that is tailored to their needs as a business.

 It’s also crucial to remember that custom sObjects can be related to both other custom sObjects and regular sObjects.
-This makes it possible to build intricate data models that efficiently map your particular business operations.
+This enables you to build intricate data models that efficiently map your specific business operations.

 Declaring sObject